How to Get the Most out of TIAA Traditional in Today’s Retirement Landscape

 This fixed annuity stands out to some investors because they can benefit from the key advantages of an annuity, which can include principal protection and contractually specified interest—without necessarily committing to a traditional annuity contract.
 This can help you maintain control of your principal, potentially passing those assets on to heirs, and continuing to draw income from the account during retirement.

 Historically, many plans required participants to convert their TIAA Traditional balances into an annuity contract upon retirement.
 In doing so, retirees received a contractually determined income stream but relinquished access to the principal in their accounts.
 Today, that requirement doesn’t generally exist.
-In most cases, you can leave the assets in the market throughout retirement.
+In many cases, you may be able to leave the assets invested in the market throughout retirement.

 How can you take advantage of this flexibility?